 So, you might be wondering, how does serve and return interactions look like?
 Well, during infancy your baby will serve you mostly simple interactions through gaze, coos, or facial expressions.
 These serves and returns will get more complex as your child’s brain matures and develops.
 Research and experience show that this soon becomes second nature as you practice together and get to know each other!

 According to Harvard University Center for the Developing Child, these are 5 steps you can follow to practice serve and return with your little one:

 - Notice the serve and share your child’s focus of attention.
 You can try and look for small opportunities during the day where your little one is pointing at something or making a face or sounds.

 - Return the save by supporting and encouraging.
-Recognizing and acknowledging your child’s interest will reward his or her curiosity and make him or her feel heard and understood.
+Recognizing and acknowledging your child’s interest will reward their curiosity and make them feel heard and understood.

 - Give a name to what your child is seeing, doing or feeling.
-This will make important language connections in his or her brain and it will also provide words to express and use his or her inner world.
+This will make important language connections in their brain and it will also provide words to express and use their inner world.

 - Take turns and wait so your child has a chance to respond to what you said or pointed to.
 Try to keep the interaction going back and forth, modeling self-control and cooperation.